playfulprogramming/playfulprogramming/content/blog/intro-to-web-accessability/index.md

 ## Focus Indicators {#focus-indicator}

-Something to keep in mind is that not all keyboard users are going to be using screen readers.
+Something to keep in mind is that not all keyboard users use screen readers.
 Because of this, it's important to have an outline around the element you're currently focused on.
 Without this outline, how would a sighted person know where they are on the page?

 Imagine trying to use your mouse without being able to see your cursor or hover effects on elements — it would be nearly impossible to know what you were doing!